 You must have the following documents and information to enrol.

-1. Current passport (preferred), birth certificate (not an extract) or other accepted documentation to verify your citizenship and to prove your eligibility for a government subsidised place.
+1. Current passport (preferred), birth certificate (not an extract), citizenship certificate or other accepted documentation to verify your citizenship and to prove your eligibility for a government subsidised place.

 You may need the following information to enrol, depending on your circumstances.

 2.Centrelink concession card (current Commonwealth Health Care Card, Pensioner Card or Veterans’ Gold Card) if eligible to apply for a fee concession.

 3. Transcripts from previous study - if you want to apply for credit.

 Give yourself plenty of time to get the documents you need - if you’re applying for a passport or concession card, it may take some weeks to arrive.